Shipramzn/newnew/README.md

 On the bottom side we have a bar of buttons whose info can be obtained by clicking on Instructions button.
 Immediate to instructions button length of the path and time used for algo will be displayed.

-The project is working on all the browsers (Chrome, Microsoft edge, Mozilla Firefox(version 64.0 64bit), Safari).
+The project is working on all the browsers (Chrome, Microsoft edge, Mozilla Firefox(version 64.0 64bit), Safari(macOS Sierra)).
 Each algorithm have its own variables with local scope.
 Their scope will be vanished with the termination of the algo.

 DOCUMENTS: